 If you are going somewhere new it always helps to know how to get around.
 Most destinations will have taxis you can rely on.
 However, depending on where you are, taxis might not be the most budget friendly way of getting around.

 To save money, do as the locals do and take local buses instead.
-Don’t forget to check the bus schedule, as the buses might not be running at all times, and you don’t want to get stuck walking.
+Don’t forget to check the bus schedule, as the buses might not be running at all times, and you don’t want to get stuck walking (we speak from experience :D).

 Not knowing the native language of a country can be one of the worst issues one can have while traveling.
 It’s extremely frustrating when you can’t communicate your thoughts to others.
 This same frustration can lead you to either hate your spontaneous travel decision or it can make you want to learn the language.